venturecommunism/meteor-crowdfunder/README.md

 cd meteor-crowdfunder

+mrt install stripe

+mrt install router

 mrt&

+It should now be running on port 3000.
+For now deploy to Heroku for SSL certificate.
+Instructions on how to proxy with Nginx coming soon.

 Instructions will be coming soon.
 Remember to remove the insecure and autopublish packages.
 This is installed using meteorite.
 You have to put your public API key on the client and secret API key on the server.